kailash-manasarovar/statement/docs/timeline/2024/april.md

     18/04/2024, 19:40 - Robert Rodriguez: Call them now pls</br>
     18/04/2024, 19:49 - Robert Rodriguez: null (I call them)</br>
     18/04/2024, 20:19 - det sgt lydia cleaves: Just one other thing is that I believe (know actually) that they have extremely private videos and recordings of me, of a sexual nature, and i expect planned to blackmail me with them at some point but I would be happy if they became public because then there would be excellent evidence .</br>
-    18/04/2024, 20:20 - det sgt lydia cleaves: My question is .. given that many many people here in Denia will have seen these, it cannot be too hard to find them, do you have any idea of how we could get copies, ie private detective services maybe??</br>
+    18/04/2024, 20:20 - det sgt lydia cleaves: My question is .. given that many many people here in Dénia will have seen these, it cannot be too hard to find them, do you have any idea of how we could get copies, ie private detective services maybe??</br>
     18/04/2024, 20:41 - Robert Rodriguez: The Police should be able to do It better than anyone Kate</br>
     18/04/2024, 20:41 - det sgt lydia cleaves: But they want me to prove it exists to them first before they investigate!
 I know it exists</br>
     18/04/2024, 20:42 - det sgt lydia cleaves: It's very frustrating</br>